frostyslav/shaposhnikoff.github.io/index.md

 Main responsibilities on the project

    * AWS ( ES2, SNS, SQS, IoT Core, Lambda, S3, Route 53, ACM, WAF, KMS, DynamoDB, ECS Fargate, ECR, Cognito, Codebuild) , Docker, Terraform, Ansible, Azure Devops, Jenkins - pipelines, releases, AWS integration ( Codebuild, Codedeploy)
-   * 	Create and maintain full stack of Terraform infrastructure in AVS (creating infrastructure for
+   * 	Create and maintain full stack of Terraform infrastructure in AVS - creating infrastructure for
     * ECS ( Fargate, task definitions and service descriptions )
     * ELB ( Application LB, target groups for set of Docker containers)
     * ECR ( Automated creation Docker repo from CI/CD pipelines )
     * ACM ( Automated provision of Letsencrypt / Other types of certs )
     * VPC ( Subnets , Nat GW, IGW )
     * Route53, SNS,SQS , Lambda
     * Hashicorp Packer provision containers  for AWS ( creating custom AMI, upload it to S3, deploy to EC2)
     * Maintenance of project infrastructure ( CI/CD pipelines ( Jenkins) , Help with creating Dockerfiles, knowledge sharing )
     * Create and maintaince Kubernetes cluster which work as Jenkins slave runner for needs of Development team ( Kubernetes run specific 			pods , for example with specific version of Node.js and this allow developers to run various environments to getting the best 			results ).
 We use Kubernetes cluster for these purposes because we can start and stop pods in cluster very quickly

 All this infrastructure are developed to use in separate environments, so, to prepare it to use in dev, or stage, or prod we need to 		change only AWS Network settings ( VPC, SG, Subnets) and we ready to apply this configuration to another account.